lzim/teampsd/mtl_facilitate_workgroup/checklists/apply_training_fidelity_checklist.md

 - [ ] 2 Disagree
 - [ ] 1 Strongly Disagree

-**Sessions 5-8 - Rate the following 4 items.**
+**Sessions 9-12 - Rate the following 4 items.**
 - [ ] 1.
-This project emphasizes what is important to our (this) team.
+We helped the team consider the problem at hand as in terms of interconnection.
 - [ ] 2.
-We sought to support our existing capacities to best use local team resources and make local decisions.
+We helped the team look beyond a specific variable/output to determine the dynamic cause of the problem.
 - [ ] 3.
-Even though we did not have total agreement, we did reach a kind of consensus that our (this) team all accepts.
+We helped the team to consider feedback bachanges can produce important results.
 - [ ] 4.
+We helped the team to consider that the same decision can have different effects over time, depending on the state of the system.
+- [ ] 5.
 We are supporting shared team decision-making in this project.

 ## B. Intersession checklist prioritizing Post-session Checklist items 6, 7 & 9 (short-form)